seth-way/tainted-turnips/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)

+This group project took 2 Turing students roughly 10 days or 30 hours to complete.
+We were in our 13th week of intensive front-end web development training.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)